 Daily consumption of fruit can actually combat obesity, according to a study done by the US National Library of Medicine.
 Yet, if fruit still causes your blood sugar to spike, then speak to your practitioner for the best diet plan for you.

 My tried and true green smoothie formula is this: 1.5 cups fruit + 1 cup leafy greens + 1 cup liquid.
 Use this and you can’t go wrong!
 Yet, if you’re trying to keep your blood sugar happy, then I’ve got a trick for you…. just flip the formula.

-That's right, turn that smoothie formula into 1.5 cups leafy greens + 1 cup fruit + 1 cup liquid.
+That’s right, turn that smoothie formula into 1.5 cups leafy greens + 1 cup fruit + 1 cup liquid.
 A deliciously sweet smoothie, yet lower in sugar!
 This way you can still enjoy a variety of fruits and also keep your body from experiencing a sugar crash.
-My low sugar fruits smoothie below has this formula, and comes out to under 13 grams of sugar per serving!
+I’ve got quite a few smoothies for diabetics that meet this criteria!

 These smoothies are my go-to when looking for a low sugar option.
 Try a few of these and then let me know what you think!

 All of the smoothies above have less than 20 grams of sugar per serving.
 Plus, they’re loaded with fiber to help process that sugar into useable energy in the body.

 More ways to process sugar in smoothies